mjhaugsdal/JOSE/README.md

-Some code showing how JWE works.
+Some code showing how JWE could work.

 Some of the code in server/.. is not relevant for this case.